-- a) A statement of whether the sound power levels and the emission sound pressure levels at operator or bystander positions have been obtained in full conformity with the procedures specified in this Standard and ISO 3741, ISO 3744 or ISO 3745, as applicable, and ISO 11201.
-Any deviation from any requirement of these International Standards shall be reported, together with the technical justification for such deviation; - b) A statement that these sound power levels are expressed in decibels (reference: 1 pW) rounded to the nearest 0,1 dB (preferred), or 0,5 dB (required) and that these emission sound pressure levels are expressed in decibels (reference: 20 μPa) rounded to the nearest 0,1 dB (preferred), or 0,5 dB (required);

-- c) The name(s) and model number(s) of the equipment under test; - d) The A-weighted sound power level, L{WA} , under reference meteorological conditions, in decibels, for the idle mode and the operating mode(s) (reference: 1 pW). - e) The sound power levels, L_W , under reference meteorological conditions, in decibels, in octave or one-third-octave bands, if required, for the idle mode and the operating mode(s); the bandwidth used shall be stated (reference: 1 pW); - f) If an operator position is defined in accordance with 8.6.1, the A-weighted emission sound pressure level, L{pA} , and if required, the band emission sound pressure levels, under reference meteorological conditions, in decibels (reference: 20 μPa), at the operator position(s) for the idle and operating modes; - g) If bystander positions are defined in accordance with 8.6.2, the mean A-weighted emission sound pressure level, L{pA} , and, if required, the mean band emission sound pressure levels in decibels (reference: 20 μPa), under reference meteorological conditions, at the positions specified in 8.6.2 around the equipment for the idle and operating modes; - h) A detailed description of operating and installation conditions of the equipment being tested with reference to the specific subclause of Annex C (including publication date and edition), if applicable (e.g., "operating and installation conditions in accordance with C.20 of ECMA-74:2010, 11th edition").
-If additional, or substitute, operating conditions or operating modes have been defined per 5.3, these shall be clearly described in the report.
+- A statement of whether the sound power levels and the emission sound pressure levels at operator or bystander positions have been obtained in full conformity with the procedures specified in this Standard and ISO 3741, ISO 3744 or ISO 3745, as applicable, and ISO 11201.
+Any deviation from any requirement of these International Standards shall be reported, together with the technical justification for such deviation; - b) A statement that these sound power levels are expressed in decibels (reference: 1 pW) rounded to the nearest 0,1 dB (preferred), or 0,5 dB (required) and that these emission sound pressure levels are expressed in decibels (reference: 20 μPa) rounded to the nearest 0,1 dB (preferred), or 0,5 dB (required); - c) The name(s) and model number(s) of the equipment under test; - d) The A-weighted sound power level, L{WA} , under reference meteorological conditions, in decibels, for the idle mode and the operating mode(s) (reference: 1 pW). - e) The sound power levels, L_W , under reference meteorological conditions, in decibels, in octave or onethird-octave bands, if required, for the idle mode and the operating mode(s); the bandwidth used shall be stated (reference: 1 pW); - f) If an operator position is defined in accordance with 8.6.1, the A-weighted emission sound pressure level, L{pA} , and if required, the band emission sound pressure levels, under reference meteorological conditions, in decibels (reference: 20 μPa), at the operator position(s) for the idle and operating modes; - g) If bystander positions are defined in accordance with 8.6.2, the mean A-weighted emission sound pressure level, L{pA} , and, if required, the mean band emission sound pressure levels in decibels (reference: 20 μPa), under reference meteorological conditions, at the positions specified in 8.6.2 around the equipment for the idle and operating modes; - h) A detailed description of operating and installation conditions of the equipment being tested with reference to the specific subclause of Annex C (including publication date and edition), if applicable (e.g., "operating and installation conditions in accordance with C.20 of ECMA-74:2010, 11th edition").
+If additional, or substitute, operating conditions or operating modes have been defined in accordance with 5.3, these shall be clearly described in the report.

-NOTE 1 To avoid confusion between emission sound pressure level in decibels (reference: 20 μ Pa) and sound power levels in decibels (reference: 1 pW), sound power level can be expressed in bels, using the identity 1 bel = 10 decibels.
+NOTE 1 To avoid confusion between emission sound pressure level in decibels (reference: $20 \mu Pa$) and sound power levels in decibels (reference: $1 \mu W$), sound power level can be expressed in bels, using the identity 1 bel = 10 decibels.

-NOTE 2 For the determination of declared noise emission values for ITT equipment in accordance with ECMA-109, a positive number is added to the average measured value of the sound power level based on statistical considerations to account for both random measurement errors and production variations; the sum is divided by ten and expressed in bels.
+NOTE 2 For the determination of declared noise emission values for ITT equipment in accordance with ECMA-109 when multiple units from a production series or "batch" are measured, a positive number is added to the mean sound power level based on statistical considerations to account for both random measurement errors and production variations.

-Information in a) to i) may be supplemented by one of the following statements, which describe the character of the noise as determined in accordance with Annexes D and E:
+Information in a) to i) may be supplemented by one of the following statements, which describe the character of the noise as determined in accordance with Annex D:

-- 1) no prominent discrete tones, no impulsive noise; - 2) prominent discrete tones, no impulsive noise; - 3) no prominent discrete tones, impulsive noise; - 4) prominent discrete tones and impulsive noise.
+- 1) no prominent discrete tones; - 2) prominent discrete tones;

-Items 1) through 4) shall be supplemented with a statement of the method used to identify prominent discrete tones.
+Items 1) through 2) shall be supplemented with a statement of the method used to identify prominent discrete tones.

-NOTE Some regulations require the reporting of the C-weighted peak emission sound pressure level if greater than 130 dB.
+NOTE 3 Some regulations require the reporting of the C-weighted peak emission sound pressure level if greater than 130 dB.